This article explains how to stop App versions of allowed websites from failing to connect when the website version works in a browser.

 - Enter Denied into the Category field to show only blocked results.

-Step 3: Create a Custom Category
+3: Add a Custom Category

-Step 4: Create a Web Filter Policy
+4: Add a Web Filter Policy

 - If Web Filter Policies block browser versions, move the Allow policy above any Block policies.

-Step 5: Set up a HTTPS Inspection Policy
+5: Add a HTTPS Inspection Policy

 - Move this policy above any HTTPS Inspection Policies that Decrypt and Inspect everything.

-Step 6: Review regularly
+6: Review regularly

 As app domains and URLs often change, review your policies regularly.